gullerya/data-tier/README.md

 - Change rule detection and appliance inner interface to broaden the possibilities of controllers configurations

 #### Versions

+- __0.6.9__
+  - Fixed [issue no. 6](https://github.com/gullerya/data-tier/issues/6), some performance improvements made for a large scale DOM manipulations
+  - Conceptually `Rule` has been replaced by `Controller`.
+There are still no API changes with regard to that, nor any API are yet published, but there will be some refactoring in this area in future releases

 - __0.6.8__
   - Fixes: issue no. 2 (smooth handling of an empty values given to the controllers definition), issue no. 4 (non working repeaters on subgraph list), issue no. 5 (improvements of `data-tie-classes`)